The Best Weekend Getaways from Las Vegas This Fall and Winter

 Distance from Vegas: Two hours

 St. George is the first place Las Vegans run into after cutting through the northwest corner of Arizona and crossing the border into Utah.
-The city combines a charming downtown area with a thriving art scene, and proximity to four state parks—including the bright red sandy beaches of the Sand Hollow reservoir.
-But outdoor explorers will be most excited to know St. George is the largest city outside Zion National Park, and one of the most colorful examples of rock formations, sweeping cliffs, and waterfalls in Utah.
-The infamous Angels Landing is a 2.5-mile hike with steep and narrow pathways.
-It comes with a warning sign that mentions the number of people who have died on the trail, just make sure to apply for passes, which are available via a lottery system until January 20.
-Balance out all that outdoorsy stuff with the independent restaurants, art galleries, and shopping of downtown St. George.
+The city combines a charming downtown area with a thriving art scene, and proximity to four state parks—including the bright red terrain of Sand Hollow, a popular spot for ATV exploration in the winter.
+St. George is also known as a great base city for day-tripping to Zion National Park, one of the most colorful examples of rock formations, sweeping cliffs, and waterfalls in Utah.
+It's chilly in the winter and sees occasional snow, but the season is a great opportunity to check out the most popular spots with far smaller crowds.
+Just make sure to apply for passes at least a day in advance.
+Balance out all that outdoorsy stuff by visiting independent restaurants, art galleries, and shopping in downtown St. George.
 The Painted Pony and Wood.Ash.Rye. are the top spots for dinner and drinks.